vschwaberow/rexturl/README.md

 Usage: rexturl [options] [url]
 Options:
-  -s, --scheme     print the scheme
+  --scheme     print the scheme
-  -u, --username   print the username
+  --username   print the username
-  -H, --host       print the host
+  --host       print the host
-  -p, --port       print the port
+  --port       print the port
-  -P, --path       print the path
+  --path       print the path
-  -q, --query      print the query
+  --query      print the query
-  -f, --fragment   print the fragment
+  --fragment   print the fragment
-  -S, --sort       sort the output
+  --sort       sort the output
-  -U, --unique     remove duplicates from the output -j, --json       output in json format
+  --unique     remove duplicates from the output --json       output in json format
-  -a, --all        print all parts
+  --all        print all parts
   -h, --help   print this help
 ````

 ## Contribution